SPANAKOPITA

 - 1 cup grated tasty cheese

-- Preheat oven to 200 degrees.
-Heat oil in a large pan, add onions, garlic and mushrooms.
-Cook, stirring until onions are soft.
-Add lamb and cook, stirring until browned, Stir in tomato paste, undrained diced tomatoes, Worcestershire sauce and beef stock.
+- Preheat oven to 200°C (180 fan forced).
+Heat oil in a large pan.
+Add onions, garlic and mushrooms and cook, stirring until onions are soft.
+Add lamb mince and cook until browned.
+Stir in tomato paste, diced tomatoes, Worcestershire sauce and beef stock.
 Simmer uncovered for about 20 minutes or until thickened.
-Stir in corn and herbs.
-Season to taste.
+Stir in corn and herbs then season to taste.
 Transfer mince to a 12 cup (3 litre) ovenproof dish.

 Ingredients